Spring Garden Revival

 Contact Plainville’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in Plainville is essential for environmental stewardship and compliance with local and state regulations.
-Residents must sort packaging materials such as cardboard and containers into recycling streams, while unused soil and amendments should be disposed of through residential waste channels.
-Plant debris, including leaves and stems, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are strictly prohibited per MassDEP guidelines.
-For integration with composting programs and to participate in volunteer beautification or Master Gardener initiatives, contact: Plainville Department of Public Works
+Proper disposal of garden materials in Plainville is essential for environmental stewardship and compliance with local regulations.
+Residents must separate packaging (cardboard and containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, provided it is placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
+Coordination with local volunteer garden programs and Master Gardener initiatives supports community beautification.
+For detailed disposal schedules and composting program integration, contact:

 29 West Bacon Street, Plainville, MA 02762